 When it comes to printing a lot of messages, there’s no better way than to back them up on your computer and save as PDFs.
 To perform this task, you’ll need your iPhone, a USB cable, an iPhone manager app, and a Windows PC or Mac computer.

 As I mentioned before, I work on a Windows PC.
-I'll show you how to export the messages using the PC-based program AnyTrans.
-If you are a Mac user, try iMazing to save and print text messages hassle-free and you can see our iMazing tutorial here.
+I’ll show you how to export the messages using the program called AnyTrans.
+A good alternative is iMazing which also allows you to save and print text messages hassle-free.

-Step 1: Install AnyTrans on your computer and run it.
-Click Device Tab on the homepage and scroll down to manage your iOS content.
-Choose "Messages".
+Step 1: Download AnyTrans and install the program on your computer and run it.
+Click the Device tab on the homepage and scroll down to manage your iOS content.
+Choose “Messages”.

 Pro tip: If you find no messages here, click “Refresh” to back up your iPhone to PC first.
 Then, repeat the first step again.

 Step 2: With AnyTrans for Windows PC, you can choose to export text messages from your iPhone in PDF, HTML, and TEXT format.
 To select the required format, click “Settings”.
 Don’t forget to choose an Export Path and push the “Save” button.

 Step 3: On the left side, pick the contacts with text messages you want to print out.
 Then, click “To PC/Mac” button to export them to your computer.